Epivaral/AI-AgentDemo/README.md

   - `what should I eat for lunch?`
   - `tell me a joke`

+You will see a floating notification in the top-right corner every 15 seconds (for 5 seconds) showing how many tasks are still pending, with an email icon.
+When you ask to "show" or "list" your tasks, they will be displayed as a table (ID, Task, Status) for easy reading.

 The agent will understand your intent, manage your tasks, and keep the conversation context-aware.

 ---